hotwax/oms-documentation/deployment&configuration/tathya/alterts&Reports/README.md

 # Alerts and Reports

-The Alerts & Reports feature in Tathya empowers users to effortlessly create event-triggered notifications (Alerts) or scheduled notifications (Reports).
+The Alerts & Reports feature in Tathya enables you to effortlessly create event-triggered notifications (Alerts) or scheduled notifications (Reports).

 ## What is an Alert?